Oh My Friend

 Oh My Friend is a 2011 Telugu-language romantic drama film written and directed by Venu Sriram in his directorial debut and produced by Dil Raju under Sri Venkateswara Creations.
 The film stars Siddharth, Shruti Haasan, Hansika and Navdeep.

-Principal photography began during February 2011 and continued till late-October, with filming held in Hyderabad, Visakhapatnam, Alappuzha and Mumbai.
-The film's cinematography was handled by Vijay K. Chakravarthy and edited by Marthand K. Venkatesh.
+Principal photography began in February 2011 and continued till late-October, with filming held in Hyderabad, Visakhapatnam, Alappuzha and Mumbai.
+The cinematography was handled by Vijay K. Chakravarthy and edited by Marthand K. Venkatesh.
 The soundtrack was composed by Rahul Raj and background score was composed by Mani Sharma.
 Oh My Friend was distributed by Geetha Arts and released on 11 November 2011.
-The film received mixed reviews from critics, with praise directed towards Siddharth and Shruti's performances as well as the supporting cast, but criticized the screenplay being predictable.